timothygmitchell/Cardinality_Bias_in_Random_Forests/README.md

 # Cardinality_Bias_in_Random_Forests

 Strobl *et al*.
-(2007) report bias in variable importance measures for random forests: namely, decision trees are more likely to select factors (categorical variables) with more factor levels, even when the factors are equally important.
+(2007) report bias in variable importance measures for random forests: namely, decision trees are more likely to select factors with more factor levels, even when the factors are equally important.
 As a consequence, factors with more factor levels (cardinality) tend to have higher variable importance measures.

 This is illustrated in a simple simulation.
 I fit a random forest using 5 completely random predictors of increasing cardinality.
 While none of the predictors is useful for prediction, variable importance measures are higher for the predictors with more factor levels!